npc203/npc-cogs/customhelp/README.md

 ## Additional Notes:
 - A **Good Practice** is to have the category names all **lowercased** and the category description as **Camelcase**.
 - Free to tell about new themes which you might want to see.
 Let me know if you think any part of the theme can be made better.
 I'm available in the [cog support server]( https://discord.gg/GET4DVk).
 - If the owner of any bot feels that their theme needs to be removed from this cog.
 Please inform me, I'll remove it.
+## FAQ:
+1. Reactions are not working, why?!
+	1. Your bot should have the react perms
+	2. `[p]helpset menus 1` (menus must be enabled)
+2. Can I make my own theme in your cog?
+	Well you can just learn about the help formatter api.
+	If u really need categories as well then you can fork my repo, navigate to the themes folder, see how the themes are made and make a new file in that folder with your custom coded theme and load the cog. your theme should magically occur in the `[p]chelp listthemes`
 ## Credits:
 - My heartfelt thanks to [OofChair](https://github.com/OofChair) and [TwinShadow](https://github.com/TwinDragon).
 Both of these amazing people did some major testing and contribution to the cog.
 - To everyone who patiently answered my noob coding questions.